sandyvasquez/adagrams/README.md

 The tests for this project are written in [minitest](https://github.com/seattlerb/minitest), a testing framework by Seattle Ruby Brigade.

-Do not move onto a new wave of requirements until the minimum requirements of the previous wave are complete and your specs are green across the board.
+Do not move onto a new wave of requirements until the minimum requirements of the previous wave are complete and your tests are green across the board.

 Here is what it looks like when all 16 tests are passing:
 ![all 16 tests are passing message](assets/passing-tests-screenshot.png)